 Following the sad loss of David Middleton, in 2020 we ran an event in September 2021 at which we were determined to deliver a great event to honour David’s huge contribution and celebrate his tireless work on sustainability and I think I can say he would have been pleased

-As well as honouring David’s memory and providing a forum for those interested in sustainability we were also delighted to make over £4,500 for WaterAid
+As well as honouring David’s memory and providing a forum for those interested in sustainability we were also delighted to be able to donate £4,675 to WaterAid

 David Middleton Sustainability Award